top of page

 Getting Help:

-Some dogs are trained to press a button connected to a phone or seek help from nearby individuals in the event of an emergency or crisis.
+Some psychiatric service dogs are trained to press a button connected to a phone or seek help from nearby individuals in the event of an emergency or crisis.
 This capability enhances the safety and well-being of individuals, providing them with reassurance and assistance when needed most.

 Challenges of Having a Psychiatric Service Dog in Public Settings: